 The River of Life.
 Knowing what to hold on to, and what to let go.
 Being washed from the things that detain us away from our Heavenly calling and our inheritance of Eternal life and all that entails in the here and now.
 A huge price was paid at the cross for us to have some things.

 The name Mt Hermon comes from the complicated verb חרם (haram), meaning to designate someone to one the two possible ways the afterlife can be experienced.
 (Presumably life or death).

-Let’s look at how God embedded His gospel message to us into the landscape using Mt Hermon, the River Jordan, the Sea of Galilee and the Dead Sea, for the Hebrews of those who have “crossed over” to the other side, being one of the those two choices.
+Let’s look at how God embedded His gospel message to us into the landscape of the land of Israel using Mt Hermon, the River Jordan, the Sea of Galilee and the Dead Sea, for the Hebrews of those who have “crossed over” (that’s what that name means) to the other side, being one of the those two choices.

 The river Jordan flows from Mount Hermon delivering the waters with two choices that make up the Jordan River.

 The name; Jordan comes from the Hebrew ירדן Yarden, meaning “to go down”, relating to the Jordan River flowing from the snow melted waters of Mt Hermon, that goes through the land of Israel and side skirts Jerusalem.
 The Jordan river is the water source for The Sea of Galilee and has its final destination in the Dead Sea, which is ironically the lowest elevation on planet Earth.

 We see here embedded in the Land and the Hebrew language, the preservation of the progression and the purpose of the gospel.
 To offer to humanity one of two choices, life or death.